BancBoston Ventures

 Series C in 2003

-ChipWrights, Inc. is a fabless semiconductor company that focuses on innovative digital and visual signal processing for embedded video and audio applications.
-The company specializes in creating all-in-one high-definition solutions, particularly System-on-a-Chip (SoC) devices, which integrate complete systems onto a single chip.
-ChipWrights’ fully programmable, low-cost, and high-performance SoCs are well-suited for the digital imaging and video markets, featuring a vector DSP that maximizes parallelism for image data processing.
-The design of the instruction set and data access mechanisms is optimized for image and video tasks, enhancing efficiency.
-As product life cycles shorten and requirements become more complex, ChipWrights emphasizes the advantages of programmable solutions over fixed-function ASICs.
-The company provides a comprehensive suite of development tools, reference boards, and application libraries to support its chips, while fostering a network of third-party developers to create innovative imaging products based on its platform.
+ChipWrights, Inc. is a fabless semiconductor company specializing in innovative digital and visual signal processing for embedded video and audio applications.
+The company develops all-in-one high-definition solutions, particularly focusing on System-on-a-Chip (SoC) devices that integrate complete systems onto a single chip.
+ChipWrights’ fully programmable, low-cost, low-power, and high-performance SoCs are designed for the digital imaging and video markets, featuring a vector DSP that achieves high parallelism in image data processing.
+The architecture is optimized for image and video processing, with tuned instruction sets and data access mechanisms.
+Recognizing the need for flexibility in rapidly evolving product requirements, ChipWrights emphasizes programmable solutions over fixed-function ASICs, which benefits system designers and manufacturers.
+The company also provides a comprehensive suite of development tools, reference boards, and application libraries, supported by a growing network of third-party DSP algorithm and application developers to foster innovation in imaging products.

 Centive